-Pursuant to the Executive Orders, Vækstfonden can provide a state guarantee that covers new loans and credit facilities provided by a bank, leasing company, etc. (hereinafter referred to as a "Lender") to a Danish company provided that the borrowing company fulfills the requirements set out below:
+Pursuant to the Executive Orders, Vækstfonden can provide a state guarantee that covers new loans and credit facilities (including guarantee facilities) provided by a bank, leasing company, etc. (hereinafter referred to as a "Lender") to a Danish company provided that the borrowing company fulfills the requirements set out below:

-• Registered in Denmark or the Faroe Islands: The company must be registered in (i) the central business register (in Danish: CVR) of the Danish Business Authority (in Danish: Erhvervsstyrelsen) or (ii) Skráseting Føroya.
+- Registered in Denmark or the Faroe Islands: The company must be registered in (i) the central business register (in Danish: CVR) of the Danish Business Authority (in Danish: Erhvervsstyrelsen) or (ii) Skráseting Føroya. - SME or Large Company: In order to be eligible for a state guarantee under the SME Guarantee Scheme, the company must fall within the definition of small and medium-sized enterprises pursuant to the European Commission's Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises (2003/361/EC), whilst a company falling outside such definition may be eligible for a state guarantee un-

-- SME or Large Company: In order to be eligible for a state guarantee under the SME Guarantee Scheme, the company must fall within the definition of small and medium-sized enterprises pursuant to the European Commission's Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises (2003/361/EC), whilst a company falling outside such definition may be eligible for a state guarantee under the Large Guarantee Scheme.
-The definition is based on a staff headcount and certain financial ceilings, including that an SME must (i) employ fewer than 250 persons and (ii) have an annual revenue not exceeding EUR 50 million and/or an annual balance sheet total not exceeding EUR 43 million. - Creditworthiness: The company must be "creditworthy", meaning that the Lender must be willing to grant the company a new loan or credit facility to be covered by a state quarantee.
-Prior to submitting an application for a state quarantee to Vækstfonden (please see section 5 below), the Lender must have performed a credit assessment of the company in accordance with such Lender's usual rules applicable hereto.
+- der the Large Guarantee Scheme.
+The definition is based on a staff headcount and certain financial ceilings, including that an SME must (i) employ fewer than 250 persons and (ii) have an annual revenue not exceeding EUR 50 million and/or an annual balance sheet total not exceeding EUR 43 million. - Creditworthiness: The company must be "creditworthy", meaning that the Lender must be willing to grant the company a new loan or credit facility to be covered by a state guarantee.
+Prior to submitting an application for a state guarantee to Vækstfonden (please see section 5 below), the Lender must have performed a credit assessment of the company in accordance with such Lender's usual rules applicable hereto.
 Such credit assessment must be submitted to Vækstfonden together with the application, and the relevant credit line must have been finally approved by the Lender.
-In case the new loan or credit facility is being granted by multiple Lenders, each Lender will need to submit its individually approved credit assessment to Vækstfonden. - Not Financially Distressed: As of 31 December 2019, the company must not have been an "undertaking in difficulty" as defined in the European Commission's Regulation No. 651/2014.
+In case the new loan or credit facility is being granted by multiple Lenders, each Lender will need to submit its individually approved credit assessment to Vækstfonden. - Not Financially Distressed: As of 31 December 2019, the company must not have been an "undertaking in difficulty" (as defined in the European Commission's Regulation No. 651/2014) unless the company has ceased being an "undertaking in difficulty" at the time the state quarantee comes into effect and has provided Vækstfonden with sufficient evidence in this regard, including by (i) delivering an auditor's statement to Vækstfonden and (ii) confirming that the company has not become financially distressed in the period between the date of the auditor's statement and the commencement of the state quarantee.
 In broad terms, a company will be considered as an "undertaking in difficulty" if: - the company is a limited liability company (other than an SME that has been in existence for less than three years), and more than half of its subscribed share capital has disappeared as a result of accumulated losses.
 This is the case when deduction of accumulated losses from reserves (and all other elements generally considered as part of the own funds of the company) leads to a negative cumulative amount that exceeds half of the subscribed share capital (share capital includes, where relevant, any share premium);